We have licensed lead inspectors to perform complete or partial building surveys for lead. Call for estimates.

 Interior Lead Paint Removal - Areas with chipped and peeling paint (ex. window troughs or wells, sills, on radiators, walls, doors, etc.) should be tested before scraping and repainting.

 Replacing Doors, Windows and Trim - It may be easier and faster to replace an entire building component rather than remove the paint from it.

 Carpet Removal - Lead paint chips, dust, and soil can be tracked into the home and get into the carpet.
 Carpeting can also be contaminated with lead during remodeling or repair work.
 Steps should be taken to avoid spreading the lead dust that has accumulated in the carpet.

 Lead Contaminated Soil - Older homes may shed lead paint chips into the soil around the foundation of the house.

-Located in Anoka, Minnesota, and Chesterton, Indiana, we service homeowners and businesses in the St. Paul and Minneapolis area, greater Minnesota, Iowa, North and South Dakota, Wisconsin, and the Chicago area.
+Located in Anoka, Minnesota, Colorado, and Iowa, we service homeowners and businesses in the St. Paul and Minneapolis area, greater Minnesota, Iowa, North and South Dakota, and Wisconsin.